dev-masih/defgraph/README.md

 <img src="example/banner.jpg" alt="routing gif" style="max-width:100%;" />

-This module contains functions to create a world map as a shape of a graph and the ability to manipulate it at any time, easily see debug draw of this graph and move go's inside of this graph with utilizing auto pathfilder.
+This module contains functions to create a world map as a shape of a graph and the ability to manipulate it at any time, easily see debug drawing of this graph and move go's inside of this graph with utilizing auto pathfinder.

 You can define a graph with several nodes and routes between them and the extension takes care of finding and moving your go inside this graph with just one call inside player update function. the gif bellow shows you this exactly when the destination for all red circles is node number 6.